 - The Mississaugas of the Credit flag raised permanently at Oakville’s Town Hall.

-The Oakville Community Foundation has become a signatory to the Call to Action by the Circle on Philanthropy and Aboriginal Peoples to continue the work of the Truth and Reconciliation Commission (TRC).
-We will be dedicating our boardroom in our new offices to the Mississaugas and are working with Chief R. Stacey LaForme on appropriate recognition.
+The Oakville Community Foundation, became a signatory to the Call to Action by the Circle on Philanthropy and Aboriginal Peoples in 2018, to continue the work of the Truth and Reconciliation Commission (TRC).
+Our boardroom in our new offices are dedicated to the Mississaugas, following working with Chief R. Stacey LaForme on appropriate recognition.